Welcome to my ultimate guide on where to see sea turtles in the Bahamas!

 This beach doesn’t get very crowded so it’s an ideal spot to just sit and watch the turtles from the beach or you can swim alongside them in the water.

-You’ll sometimes be the only people on the beach!
+My favorite thing about Hooper’s Bay is that it’s super quiet, in fact, you’ll sometimes be the only people on the beach!

 If you sit on the beach you’ll often find that a turtle will swim up to the shore and come right up to you!